 Persons who are applying for a trade specific card should follow the instructions given to them for meeting the requirements of CSCS and CSCS affiliation.

-Upon completion of the course, successful delegates will receive a confirmation of attendance whilst SPA process your qualification.
+Upon completion of the core construction course, successful delegates will receive a confirmation of attendance whilst SPA process your qualification.

 This course can also be delivered on site.
 Please call our sales team for more details.